gbessot/RPChannels/README.md

 /group <Player> <Group>

-"/group _Mega_ admin" will add the player _Mega_ in the group admin.
+/group Steve admin" will add the player Steve in the group admin.